Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 # What are Applications?

+An Application represents an external software system or component that will be integrated with the Basis Theory API.
-Basis Theory’s Applications do not imply any specific implementation type.
+Basis Theory’s Applications do not imply any specific implementation type or technology.
 Applications could be a native app on a mobile device, a single-page application in a browser, or a regular web application that executes on a server or in a serverless environment.

 ## How It Works